 This homemade sauerkraut recipe is an easy and gut healthy way to get probiotics.
 The perfect side to a meal, this fermented raw sauerkraut will become a family staple.

-Pull off a few of the outer leaves and set aside for the last step.
+With clean hands, pull off a few of the outer leaves of the cabbage and set aside for the last step.

-Put the shredded cabbage in a bowl and sprinkle with salt.
+Put the shredded cabbage in a large bowl and sprinkle the top of the shredded cabbage with the salt.

 For 5 pounds of cabbage, use 3 tablespoons of salt.
 I had 3.5 pounds, so I used 2 tablespoons.

 Work the salt in with your hands until it starts to get produce a juicy brine.
-You may have to work it for several minutes before it gets juicy enough to move onto the next step.
+You may have to work it for several minutes before you have enough brine to move onto the next step.
+You can also use a wooden spoon to do this.

-Next, put all the cabbage and the brine into a half gallon mason jar.
+Next, put all the cabbage and the brine into a clean jar (you could use a fermentation crock, half gallon, or quart jars).
 Punch it down until all the cabbage is submerged beneath the brine.

 Fold up the cabbage leaves you reserved earlier and place on the top to keep all the cabbage down beneath the brine.

-Leave it out on the counter for 5 days-3 weeks.
+Leave it out on the counter at room temperature for 5 days-3 weeks, preferably out of direct sunlight.
 It will just become more pungent as it sits.
 If this is your first time trying homemade sauerkraut, it may be better to ferment it for less time.

-Remove the weight and folded up cabbage leaves, put the lid on the jar and store in the fridge.
+Remove the weight and folded up cabbage leaves, screw the lid on the jar and store in the fridge.

 Notes

-I love using glass fermentation weights, but if you don't have any you can use clean rocks in a sealed ziplock bag.
+I love using glass fermentation weights, but if you don’t have any you can use clean rocks in a sealed ziplock bag, as long as the bag is able to be fully submerged beneath the brine.

 A food processor makes this process really simple, if you don’t have one you can just chop it as finely as possible.